KTH/kth-node-cosmos-db/README.md

 - The option "collections" is an array of objects.
 Each object must have the "name" attribute while the "throughput" attribute is optional.

 - The throughput attribute makes it possible to have different default throughputs for each collections.
-If no throughput attribute is added it will default to the global defaultThroughput option.
+If no throughput attribute is added the global option "defaultThroughput" will be used.

 ### `getClient()`

+**Get access to client methods**

+"kth-node-cosmos-db" caches the last result of `createClient()` internally.
 You can use `getClient()` whenever you need access to the module's methods, e.g. to manually update throughput values.

-### `client.createMongooseModel( modelName, mongooseSchema )`
+### `client.createMongooseModel( modelName, mongooseSchema, mongooseInstance )`

-**Prepare a Mongoose model**
+**Prepare wrapped Mongoose models**

-When defining a Mongoose model don't use `mongoose.model()` - use `client.createMongooseModel()` instead.
+Before working with the Mongoose models don't use `mongoose.model()`, but call `client.createMongooseModel()` instead.

 _This allows "kth-node-cosmos-db" to automatically handle "Too many requests" errors from CosmosDB and retry your Mongoose operation after increasing the throughput value._